Leenaalzaben/data-structures-and-algorithm/inslinkedlist/linked-list-insertions.md

 The Linked List (LL) class have three methods which the first for append, the second for insert_before, and last one for insert_after
 The append method focuses on extending the linked list by adding a new node to the end.
 The Insert_before method deals with inserting a new node before the first occurrence of a specified value in the list.
-The  Insert_after method involves inserting a new node after the first occurrence of a specified value in the list
+The  Insert_after method involves inserting a new node after the first occurrence of a specified value in the list.
+Also The The next one is represents a method called "kth_from_end" within a class.
+It takes an input parameter "k," which represents the position from the end of the linked list.
+The method aims to find and return the value of the node at the specified position.

 ## Whiteboard Process